klausman/pymetar/README.md

 http://username:password@proxy.yourdomain.com:port
 ```

-As of version 0.11, you can also specify a proxy (with the same syntax) as an
+You can also specify a proxy (with the same syntax) as an argument to the
-argument to the fetching function.
-This is sometimes easier when using PyMETAR
+fetching function.
+This is sometimes easier when using PyMETAR in a web
-in a web application environment (such as ZopeWeatherApplet by Jerome Alet).
+application environment (such as ZopeWeatherApplet by Jerome Alet).
 See
 `librarydoc.txt` for details on how to accomplish that.

 You can also use IPs instead of hostnames, of course.
 When in doubt, ask your